OlgaRozina/XML/README.md

 $ touch new.xml
 ```
 ***
-## 4. Add changes to indexed files section
+## 4. Add changes to indexed files section:
 ```
 $ git add .
 ```
 ***
-## 5. Commit the file
+## 5. Commit the file:
 ```
 $ git commit -m "First commit"
 ```
 ***
-## 6. Push the file to the external GitHub repository
+## 6. Push the file to the external GitHub repository:
 ```
 $ git push
 ```
 ***
 ## 7. Edit the content of the file “new.xml” - write information about yourself.
-Everything is written in xml format
+Everything is written in xml format:
 ```
 $ vim new.xml
 press i